 In December 2011, IFRS 7 Financial Instruments: Disclosures was amended to require additional financial instrument disclosures upon transition from IAS 39 Financial Instruments: Recognition and Measurement to IFRS 9 Financial Instruments.
 The amendments are effective upon adoption of IFRS 9, which is effective for annual periods beginning on or after January 1, 2018.
 However, in September 2016, IFRS 4 Insurance Contracts was amended to provide an option of a temporary exemption from applying IFRS 9 for entities whose predominant activity is issuing insurance contracts within the scope of IFRS 4.
 Therefore, qualifying entities will have the option to adopt IFRS 9 upon the adoption of IFRS 17 Insurance Contracts.
 The Corporation qualifies for a temporary exemption; thus, IFRS 7 amendment is effective for annual periods beginning on or after January 1, 2023.
-The Corporation is currently evaluating the impact that this standard will have on its financial statements.
+The Corporation qualified for the temporary exemption and will apply IFRS 7 for the period beginning April 1, 2023.